-This Schedule has been prepared by the University of Sussex Pension & Assurance Scheme Trustee Limited, the Trustee of the University of Sussex Pension & Assurance Scheme ("the Trustee") to satisfy the requirements of section 227 of the Pensions Act 2004, after obtaining the advice of Kirstie Nicholls, the Actuary to the Scheme appointed by the Trustee.
+This schedule has been prepared by the University of Sussex Pension & Assurance Scheme Trustee Limited, the Trustee of the University of Sussex Pension & Assurance Scheme ("the Trustee") to satisfy the requirements of section 227 of the Pensions Act 2004, after obtaining the advice of Kirstie Nicholls, the actuary to the Scheme appointed by the Trustee.

-This document is the 9th Schedule of Contributions put In place for the Scheme.
+This document is the 11th schedule of contributions put in place for the Scheme.
 It supersedes all earlier versions.

-After discussions, a pattern of contributions was agreed by the Trustee, the University of Sussex and the Institute of Development Studies (together "the Employers"), on 8 February 2019.
+After discussions, a pattern of contributions was agreed by the Trustee, the University of Sussex and the Institute of Development Studies (together "the Employers"), on 13 December 2022.

-The Trustee and the Employers have signed this Schedule to indicate that it represents an accurate record of the agreed pattern of contributions.
+The Trustee and the Employers have signed this schedule on page 4 to indicate that it represents an accurate record of the agreed pattern of contributions.

-The Schedule is effective from the date it is certified by the Scheme Actuary.
+The schedule is effective from the date it is certified by the Scheme Actuary on page 5.

-Contributions to be paid to the Scheme from 1 April 2019 to 28 February 2025
+Contributions to be paid to the Scheme from 1 January 2023 to 31 December 2027